 - Use the M.S.
 Advising Form to track your degree requirements.

 - Prospectus.
 By the 6th week of the third quarter in residence, Master’s students must submit a prospectus for their thesis research.
 This 10 page double-spaced document includes an abstract, statement of research problem, background, methods, discussion, and references.
 For more information, see the Earth and Planetary Sciences Ph.D. and M.S.
-Degree Requirements and Prospectus Guidelines and Meeting Form.
+Degree Requirements and Prospectus Guidelines and Meeting form.

 - • Prospectus Meeting.
 After completing the prospectus, and before the end of the first year in the program, students will meet with their Prospectus Committee to discuss the prospectus, the proposed research, its suitability for a M.S. thesis, and the ability of the student to complete the proposed research.
 This meeting can have the following outcomes: the student will proceed with their thesis research, take additional courses, modify the proposed research, and/or be recommended for disqualification from the graduate program.
-After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting Form to the Graduate Program Coordinator.
+After this meeting, students must submit their Prospectus and signed Prospectus Guidelines and Meeting form to the Graduate Program Coordinator.

 Advancement to Candidacy.
 Master’s students must file an Advancement to Candidacy form after completing one-half of their course requirements and at least one quarter before completing all degree requirements, no later than the 5th quarter in residence.
 This form will route on GradSphere to the Thesis Chair (to check committee membership, timing, etc), then the Graduate Program Coordinator (to check coursework completion, committee eligibility, and a receipt for payment) and the Graduate Advisor (for final checks), before routing to Graduate Studies.